 During Science Week visitors from NAPP Pharmaceuticals, the Babraham Institute and the Perse Upper brought science to life.
 Children experimented with microscopes, extracted DNA from an onion and made (and then ate) their own ice cream.
 They explored the concepts of centrifugal force, inertia, gravity, air, gases, liquids and solids and learnt about investigations and testing.
 Years 1 and 2 enjoyed visits to the Upper’s Technology Department to make and launch rockets and to conduct experiments in the laboratory.
 At the Science Curriculum Evening for parents, teachers explained our approach, answered questions and gave parents the chance to experience some of the experiments that children undertake during the year.

 Ongoing assessment is an everyday part of life at the Pelican.
-It begins with teacher observation, which leads gradually to more formal, standardized tests that are sensitively carried out.
+It begins with teacher observation, which leads gradually to more formal, standardised tests that are sensitively carried out.
 Year 1 complete weekly spelling tests and maths quizzes, and in science we assess the children at the end of each topic.
 Results are discussed regularly to ensure we put appropriate strategies in place to provide support or extension, meeting every child’s needs.
-There are termly parents’ evenings with class teachers to discuss ongoing progress and a full written report at the end of the Summer term.
+There are termly parents’ evenings with class teachers to discuss ongoing progress and a full written report at one point during the year.